 For visitors:

-The Compleat Angler, the Greyhound Hotel in Spittal Street, the Two Brewers in St Peter's Street, and the George and Dragon on the Causeway all specialised in catering for picnic and boating parties that came to visit Marlow.
+The Compleat Angler, the Greyhound Hotel in Spittal Street, the Two Brewers in St Peter's Street, and the George and Dragon on the Causeway all specialised in catering for the picnic and boating parties that came to visit Marlow.

 By the 1870s the mess left behind by picnickers on the banks of the river was already considered a nuisance [Bucks Herald 18th August, page via BNA February 2021].